bryan0x17/shopify_bed_2022/README.md

 ## Deployment

 The app uses Maven and can be run from the command line or from your chosen IDE.
 The app is also hosted on Replit and you can run it there by clicking the button.

-Note, Replit can be quite slow, so please be patient while the app builds and runs.
+**Note**: Replit can be quite slow, so please be patient while the app builds and runs.
 Clicking "Generate Examples" is especially slow.

 [![Run on Repl.it](https://repl.it/badge/github/bryan0x17/shopify_bed_2022)](https://repl.it/github/bryan0x17/shopify_bed_2022)